typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 Installation steps:
 - Install `esdoc` or `gulp-esdoc` in `devDependencies` in `package.json`.
 - Install `esdoc-plugin-jspm` in `devDependencies` in `package.json`.
-- Create an `esdoc.json` configuration file adding the plugin.
+- Create an `.esdocrc` or `esdoc.json` configuration file adding the plugin.
-- Add an `esdoc.json` configuration file in all JSPM managed packages to link.
+- Add an `.esdocrc` or `esdoc.json` configuration file in all JSPM managed packages to link.
 - Run ESdoc then profit!

 For more information view the [ESDoc tutorial](https://esdoc.org/tutorial.html) and [ESDoc Config](https://esdoc.org/config.html) documentation.

+It should be noted that all TyphonJS repos now are standardizing on `.esdocrc` for the ESDoc configuration file.
+Both `.esdocrc` and `esdoc.json` are supported by this plugin.

-As an alternate and the preferred all inclusive installation process please see [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) for a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation with all available plugins including [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm), [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace), [esdoc-importpath-plugin](https://www.npmjs.com/package/esdoc-importpath-plugin]) & [esdoc-es7-plugin](https://www.npmjs.com/package/esdoc-es7-plugin) support.
+As an alternate and the preferred all inclusive installation process please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) for a NPM package which contains several dependencies for building / testing ES6 NPM modules including ESDoc generation with the following plugins including [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm), [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace), [esdoc-importpath-plugin](https://www.npmjs.com/package/esdoc-importpath-plugin]) & [esdoc-es7-plugin](https://www.npmjs.com/package/esdoc-es7-plugin) support.

+Additionally [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) provides a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation.

 For the latest significant changes please see the [CHANGELOG](https://github.com/typhonjs-node-esdoc/esdoc-plugin-jspm/blob/master/CHANGELOG.md).